pulumi/kubespy/README.md

 time.** Run `kubespy` at any point in time, and it will watch and report information about a Kubernetes resource continuously until you kill it.

-For example, the `kubespy status v1 Pod nginx` continuously the changes made to a `Pod`'s status as syntax-highlighted JSON diffs:
+For example, `kubespy status v1 Pod nginx` will continuously emit changes made to a `Pod`'s status as syntax-highlighted JSON diffs:

 ![Changes](images/status.gif "Changes a Pod undergoes as it starts, in real time")